Choosing The Right Touring Bike Handlebars for You

 The way we hold onto our bike becomes more of an issue when we ride several days in a row and for hours at a time.
-Being able to change position, especially the part of your hands you are resting on, and the angle of your back, makes a big difference.
-Choosing the right touring bike handlebars for you important but it is also subjective.
+Being able to change position, especially the part of your hands you are resting on, and the angle of your back, and the distribution of weight between your hands and your bum, makes a big difference.
+Choosing the right touring bike handlebars for you is important but it is also subjective.

 The impetus for the drop bar user to change position is sometimes to be lower, to have more power, more body control and less wind resistance.
-But the trekking or riser bar rider cannot get as low, so thinks less in terms of speed, and possibly more about the scenery.
+But the sit-up style bar rider cannot get as low, so thinks less in terms of speed.

 Are Drop Bars the More Comfortable Touring Bike Handlebar?